dariochiaiese/TeXcel/README.md

       -  -h  specifies the row where to start (the header containin column names)

       -  -c  specifies the columns to be used.
 Can be integer, string or a list.
-If you want to select separate columns use "1,2,4" or "A,B,D"; if you want to specify an interval use the form "A:D".
+If you want to select separate columns use 1,2,4 or A,B,D; if you want to specify an interval use the form A:D. **Never put a space between the letters** (e.g. _don't_ write A, B, C).

       -  -n  specifies a list of names to be used as header.
 Separate the names with a space (e.g. texify -n name age date;)